China sets 2020 target for nationwide ethanol use to cut corn stocks

 The Xinhua report said the government aims to build an ethanol production base in the country’s northeast, the main corn growing region, without giving further details.

-“Experts have proposed expanding production and consumption of ethanol to balance grain supply and demand and efficiently dispose of surplus grains,” the NEA official said.

-The government also aims to have large-scale domestic production of cellulosic biofuels, which are made from sources such as grasses, trees and crop waste, by 2025, it said.
+The report on Wednesday said the government also aims to have large-scale domestic production of cellulosic biofuels, which are made from sources such as grasses, trees and crop waste, by 2025.

+China is currently the world’s third-largest ethanol producer, but with output of about 2.1 million tonnes a year, production is a long way behind global leaders Brazil and the United States.

+(This version of the story corrects second paragraph to say E10 contains 10 pct ethanol, not corn)

-Reporting by Josephine Mason, Chen Aizhu, Dominique Patton and Hallie Gu; Editing by Richard Pullin
+Reporting by Josephine Mason and Chen Aizhu; Additional reporting by Hallie Gu; Editing by Richard Pullin